 The max number of NSTS used in the Passive Location Ranging exchanges is limited to 4.

+When phase shift feedback is negotiated between an ISTA and an RSTA in Passive Location Ranging, the protocol for the sounding phase differs from Passive Location Ranging with regular TOA feedback on the following points:

+The RSTA measures phase shift feedback TOA (PS-TOA), instead of TOA, on the I2R NPD it receives from the ISTA.

+The ISTA measures:

+the phase shift TOA (PS-TOA), instead of TOA, for the R2I NDP it receives from the RSTA,

+and may also measure phase shift TOA(s) (PS-TOAs), instead of TOA(s), for the I2R NDP(s) it receives from other ISTA(s).

+(#1515)

 TGaz Editor: Change the text in subclause 11.22.6.4.9.3 (“Passive Location Ranging Measurement Reporting”) as follows:

 11.22.6.4.9.4 Passive Location Ranging Measurement Reporting Phase